Kanyorok/Ds-And-Algorithm/Arrays/array_notes.md

 #### Traversal

 This operation traverse through all the elements in the array.
-We use loops to conduct the operation.
+We use loops to conduct the operation. **Time Complexity --> O(n)**.
+The time is linear because the loop has to pass through all the elements in the data structure.

 ```
 Algorithm